 Block wall construction: Concrete block is laid to create your new home's foundation.
 Once set, waterproofing is applied and the garage slab is prepped and poured.

 Poured wall foundation: Concrete is poured into foundation form panels.
 Once the concrete is set, foundation waterproofing is applied, and drain tile piping is installed.
 Underground plumbing is installed and tied into the public sewer system.
 Next, your basement and garage slab is poured, and the concrete floors are finished.

 PHASE 2: Framing

 Framing is the phase where things really start to take shape.
 Many homeowners think their home is near completion at the end of this stage.
 Actually, we are still only about one third of the way through the construction process!
 So while the phases beyond this one may seem much slower in progress, it's because we are getting into the fine details which may not be apparent but are vital to your finished home.

 In the framing phase, the subfloor, walls, and roof structure are built, and your roof is shingled.
-Window and door units are installed, and any backfilling around the foundation is done.
+Window and door units are installed.

 PHASE 3: Rough Mechanics